-All of our outstanding convertible notes are accounted for using the guidance set forth in FASB ASC 815 which requires that we determine whether the embedded conversion option must be separated and accounted for separately.
+Our 2021 Notes are accounted for using the guidance set forth in FASB ASC 815 which requires that we determine whether the embedded conversion option must be separated and accounted for separately.
 ASC 470-20, regarding debt with conversion and other options, requires the issuer of a convertible debt instrument that may be settled in cash upon conversion to separately account for the liability (debt) and equity (conversion option) components of the instrument in a manner that reflects the issuer's nonconvertible debt borrowing rate.

-We account for the 2013 Notes as a liability, on an aggregated basis, in their entirety.
-The 2016 Notes were accounted for partially as liability and equity components of the instrument and partially as a debt host contract with an embedded derivative resulting from the conversion feature.
+Our 2021 Notes were accounted for partially as liability and equity components of the instrument and partially as a debt host contract with an embedded derivative resulting from the conversion feature.
 During the year ended December 31, 2017, the embedded derivative was reclassified to additional paid in capital.

-Issuance costs regarding the issuance of the 2016 Notes are amortized using the effective interest rate.
+Issuance costs regarding the issuance of the 2021 Notes are amortized using the effective interest rate.